Resource Recovery Centre (RRC)

 Council’s Resource Recovery Centre (RRC) opened to the public on the 1st July 2014 following the Environmental Protection Authority (EPA) licenses for the Wallaroo and Kadina landfill sites reaching their end of term.

-The RRC is an EPA licenced Transfer Station, permitted to receive and store on-site for a short periods prior to the materials received being transported in bulk to processing sites within South Australia.
+The RRC is an EPA licenced Transfer Station, permitted to receive and store on-site for short periods prior to the materials received being transported in bulk to processing sites within South Australia.

 Council is proactive in managing waste in a sustainable and circular manner and requires segregation of waste to increase resource recovery prior to transporting to approved depots for further sorting, resource recovery or disposal.